 Christians need to realize that the Gospel is very powerful; and even though a Roman Catholic made the movie and whether or not it is tainted by Rome's heresies, we should be prayed-up and ready to present the true Gospel to those who ask about the movie.
 The fact is that The Passion will generate a lot of conversation about Jesus!
 Praise God!
 Christians should be rejoicing in that.

 I hope that no Christian foolishly refuses to speak to someone about Jesus because his/her "principles" are such that he would not participate in an opportunity generated out of a movie he disagrees with.

-Finally, the gospel is the power of God to save (Rom.
+Finally, the Gospel is the power of God to save (Rom.
 1:16).
-It is more powerful than a movie potentially tainted by Roman Catholic theology, that is authored by a Roman Catholic, and that hasn't presented justification by faith.
-We need to focus on the gospel.
+It is more powerful than a movie potentially tainted by Roman Catholic theology, authored by a Roman Catholic and that hasn't presented justification by faith.
+We need to focus on the Gospel.
 Preach it.
 Teach it.
 Live it.
 And, thank God for the opportunities to be used by Him to present it to the lost.
 It is important!!

 "For I am not ashamed of the gospel, for it is the power of God for salvation to everyone who believes, to the Jew first and also to the Greek.
 17 For in it the righteousness of God is revealed from faith to faith; as it is written, 'But the righteous man shall live by faith,'" (Rom.
 1:16-17).

 (P.S.
 If you want to know how to present the Gospel, please see Jesus saves).